CyberCl0ne/slave/README.md

 features
 -Team profile
 -User profile
--Announce when new user joined a specifed role
--Reacts to certain keyword
+-Announces when new user joined a specifed role -Reacts to certain keyword